rdf-elixir/website/content/grax/schemas.md

 ```

 The default value for `:depth` is `1`.
 This means all of the data and object properties are loaded, including the nested `Grax.Schema` mapping with the descriptions of a linked resource, BUT NOT the linked `Grax.Schema` structs of these nested `Grax.Schema` structs.
-These would only be preloaded if the depth was one more and so on.
-So, without a further specification of the preloading depth with the `:depth` keyword, our `User` struct would look like this.
+These would only be preloaded if the depth was larger than one.
+So, without a further specification of the preloading depth, our `User` struct would look like this:

 ```elixir{10}
 %User{